mathspp/mathspp/pages/06.courses/_intro/features.md

 class: offset-box
 ---

-I offer open, live, cohort-based courses to help you improve your proficiency with the Python language.
+Open, live, cohort-based courses to help you improve your proficiency with the Python language.
 Anyone can sign-up.

 Upcoming dates: